Worship with Children

 - Settle younger children in as early as possible, and consider sitting near the front so they can see better and feel more involved.

-- Look at the order of service together and help younger children understand what is happening.
+- Help younger children understand what is happening.
 Feel free to whisper instructions to help children learn “worship etiquette.”
 It’s okay for children to sit on the floor in front of the first row of chairs.

 - Talk about the service on the way home or over dinner on Sunday night.
 Look for opportunities to relate what was said or done in the service to daily life.